 King’s requires that all students have a health insurance plan.
 The cost of hospital and doctor’s care can be extremely expensive without a healthcare plan.
-You may be refused certain services is you do not have a Health Insurance Plan.
-A health insurance plan helps to greatly reduce your medical bills if you get sick.
+You may be refused certain services if you do not have a Health Insurance Plan.
+A health insurance plan greatly reduces your medical bills if you get sick.

 Alberta Health Care Insurance Plan (AHCIP)